Police Officer

 • Benefits start within 30 days of being hired.

-• Costs less that $50 a month for employee and less than $100 a month for spouse and dependents.
+• Costs less than $50 a month for employee and less than $100 a month for spouse and dependents.

 • $5 co-pays for most services.